lukeinator42/cpsc4310project/README.md

 ## CNN Spectrogram Classifier

 The cnn_classifier folder contains the scripts used to train a model directly on the audio spectrograms.
 The generate_spectrograms.py script can be used to convert the audio files into spectrograms.
 The keras_train.py script implements a model similar to the one used in the paper "Convolutional Neural Networks with Binaural Representations and Background Subtraction for Acoustic Scene Classification".
 The resnet_train.py script trains a model based on the [ResNet](https://arxiv.org/abs/1512.03385) architecture.

+## Examples

+The Wavenet Embedding Classifier and CNN Embedding Classifier folders contain example folders.
+In each example folder is an audio file, the corresponding embedding as a numpy array, and a script that classifies the embedding using a given model.

+## Logs

+The Wavenet Embedding Classifier and CNN Embedding Classifier folders have a logs folder that contains the training logs.
+These logs can be viewed using TensorBoard.